-Just to be clear, there is a difference between filing forms and sending payments.
+There is a difference between filing forms and sending tax payments.
 E-File is for filing forms.
-To make payments with your filing, you may be able to use E-File, depending on the type of form.
+To make payments with your filing, you may be able to use e-file, depending on the type of form.

 To make payments without filing the form, you can use the IRS EFTPS system.